kgisl/project-ideas/fcc/fcc2Agenda.md

 - Fix date for this
 - Get KITE onto FCC
 - Run a Tribute Blog and Portfolio Blog competition - have some high quality judges vote in person or virtually
-- SSA can comment on language and content on their respective MEDIUM blogs ONLY
+- Request SSA Aravind to comment on language and content on their respective MEDIUM blogs ONLY
 - Popular voting on the nominations can be allowed by the FCC community